 Flipping a resale condo is a bit more intricate compared to flipping a pre-construction condo.
 The process definitely requires more planning and free time.
 However, when flipping a resale condo the profit is more calculative in nature and is generated within 3 months.
 The goal is to buy a condo which requires extensive renovations for a low price, completely renovate the place, and within a short period of time sell it.

 The process starts off with lining up two very important people – your Realtor and your contractor.
 Your Realtor should select the best possible properties which fit your criteria.
 These can include properties which have experienced fire/flood damage, power of sales and just plain out of date condo units.
-The down payment can vary between 5-20% depending if your real estate purchase is a principle residence or an investment property.
+The down payment can vary between 5-20% depending on if your real estate purchase is a principal residence or an investment property.

 Here is what you need to know about flipping resale condos in Mississauga:

-Buying the right property – It’s imperative that your Realtor does a comprehensive CMA (comparative market analysis) to ensure that the condo you are purchasing is in fact cheaper than other similar condos in the same building.
+Buying the right property – It’s imperative that your Realtor does a comprehensive CMA (comparative market analysis) to ensure that the condo you are purchasing is, in fact, cheaper than other similar condos in the same building.